AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 </figure>

 <br />

-The ng-events receives the keyboard inputs, but it takes a long time for the UI to unblock and the letters to appear.
+The ng-events receives the keyboard inputs, but it takes a long time for the UI to unblock and letters to appear.

 With the fng-events, there is no perceptible input lag and the text is entered as typed.